A lower bound for the curvature integral under an upper curvature bound: Proof

-We will estimate each term of the right-hand side of \eqref{eq:sc} to obtain \eqref{eq:ind}.
-Note that the second term is contained in the right-hand side of \eqref{eq:ind}.
+By \eqref{eq:fp}, the left-hand side of \eqref{eq:sc} is greater than that of \eqref{eq:ind}, provided $\delta$ is small enough.
+We will show that each term of the right-hand side of \eqref{eq:sc} is less than that of \eqref{eq:ind}.
+For the second term, this immediately follows from \eqref{eq:fp} as above.
 For the third term, we have

 For the first term, we have

 Hence it remains to estimate the integral of $G$, the same as the last term of \eqref{eq:sc}.